2008 Poland tornado outbreak: Rusinowice-Łęg tornado

-Mykanów tornado

-The tornado struck the town of Mykanów at 16:20 UTC hitting the southern and the eastern part of the town causing damage to some houses, some with the roof torn off.
-The tornado probably touched down near Topolów or Radostków, but this may have been the same tornado that hit Blachownia causing F3 damage along its path.
-The storm crossed national road 1 where a bus was turned and lifted into the air injuring the 40 people inside, 10 seriously.
-The tornado struck Grabowa and Bogusławice causing T4 (F2) damage and low F1 damage in Kruszyna before it dissipated.

 Effects

-In total, 4 people were killed and about 770 buildings sustained damage.
+In total, 2 people were killed and about 1624 buildings sustained damage.
 It was strongest tornado outbreak in Poland in many years.
-Many downbursts occurred between Slovakia and Poland, some with winds up to 140–150 km/h causing severe damage to some towns and 2 deaths in Slovakia.
-Large hail caused injuries and destruction; in Poland the hail reached 8–9 cm but also 10–13 cm in diameter (but this is not confirmed) injuring 10 people and causing severe damage.
+Many downbursts occurred between Slovakia and Poland, some with winds up to 140-150 km/h causing severe damage to some towns and 2 deaths in Slovakia.
+Large hail caused injuries and destruction; in Poland the hail reached 8-9 cm, injuring 10 people.